 A Phase I Dose Escalation and Cohort Expansion Study of the Safety, Tolerability and Efficacy of Anti-KIR (Lirilumab) Administered in Combination with Anti-PD-1 (Nivolumab) in Advanced Refractory Solid Tumors

 BMS-986015 (Anti-KIR) and BMS-936558 (Anti-PD-1) are the experimental drugs not yet approved by the Food and Drug Administration (FDA) and are being developed to treat advanced solid tumors.
 This is the phase 1 study.
-The study will enroll the participants with recurrent or treatment-refractory solid tumors ( for the dose escalation phase of the study) and 5 types of malignancies including malignant melanoma, renal (clear) cell carcinoma, non-small lung cancer, colorectal cancer, serous ovarian carcinoma ( for the cohort expansion phase of the study).
+The study will enroll the participants with recurrent or treatment-refractory solid tumors ( for the dose escalation phase of the study) and 5 types of malignancies including malignant melanoma, Head and neck Squamous Cell Carcinoma, non-small lung cancer, colorectal cancer, Hepatocellular Carcinoma not amenable to surgical resection ( for the cohort expansion phase of the study).
 BMS-986015 (Anti-KIR) and BMS-936558 (Anti-PD-1) are the human monoclonal antibodies.
 An antibody is a type of protein that helps protect the body against foreign matter, such as bacteria and viruses.
 This type of therapy based on the same idea of the body's natural defense system which protects against various diseases.
 It may use and enhance the body's own natural ability to defend itself against malignant tumors.

-recurrent or refractory cancers, including non-small cell lung cancer, high grade serous ovarian cancer, malignant melanoma , renal cell carcinoma (clear cell), colorectal cancer. - prior treatment completed at least 4 weeks before study drug is given - good physical condition - good blood counts - no active autoimmune disease - no active infection - no steroid use -may not have had prior therapy with anti-PD-1, or any other T-cell targeted therapy.
+recurrent or refractory cancers, including non-small cell lung cancer, Head and Neck Squamous Cell Carcinoma, malignant melanoma , Hepatocellular Carcinoma not amenable to surgical resection, colorectal cancer. - prior treatment completed at least 4 weeks before study drug is given - good physical condition - good blood counts - no active autoimmune disease - no active infection - no steroid use -may not have had prior therapy with anti-PD-1, or any other T-cell targeted therapy.